-Discover the wide variety of edible seaweeds, shellfish and plants on the beautiful Yorkshire coast.
+Discover the wide variety of edible seaweeds and coastal plants on the beautiful Yorkshire coast.
 Forage in pools and gullies and around the pretty village of Robin Hood’s Bay.

-Our One day coastal foraging Robin Hood’s Bay course is a great way to learn about the diversity of edible seaweed and shellfish on our rocky coasts.
+Our One Day Coastal Foraging Robin Hood’s Bay course is a great way to learn about the diversity of edible seaweed and coastal plants on our rocky coasts.

-We start off the day exploring the foreshore, looking at the seaweeds that we can harvest for food and at the different species of crabs and shellfish in the rock pools and gullies.
-Foraging on this beautiful piece of coastline is always an adventure, there can be all sorts of crabs and seaweeds, winkles and even baby lobsters.
+We start off the day exploring the foreshore, looking at the seaweeds that we can harvest for food.
+Foraging on this beautiful piece of coastline is always an adventure.
 We will explain the identification and cooking of the different wild foods and the local conservation policy.

 We are strong advocates of responsible and sustainable foraging and we will show you how to collect your wild edibles in a way that will have little impact on the landscape.

 The minimum age for this coastal foraging course is 8 years, under 18s must be accompanied by an adult.